 I champion the importance of taking regular breaks and holidays, not only have I seen my staff thrive after taking time out, but I’ve also seen it in my own productivity.
 I love implementing effective ways to work smarter and not harder, so I always create time and space to pause, reflect and recharge.

 It’s easy to get bogged down with the day to day running of a business, so keeping my goals to hand enables me to stay on track.
 Displaying my goals works as a daily reminder, and when my life and work get busy they keep me focused on the bigger picture.
 (More: practical tips to help you reach your goals.)

 3. Meet people in the same industry

-I’ve never worried about competitors because I think working together and sharing experiences is of value.
+I’ve never worried about competitors because I think working together and sharing experiences is of enormous value.
 When I worked at Modern Art Oxford, I regularly met people at other art organisations and as a store manager, I caught up with fellow business owners.

 4. Make space for personal development

 I always seek out ways to build on my skills and stay up to date in my field.
 Personal development can be found in a range of resources including books, podcasts, e-courses, conferences and training courses, blogs, coaching and further education.
-Even when I’m busy I make sure I’m scheduling in time to develop my skills.
+Even when I’m busy I make sure I’m scheduling in time to grow and develop my skills.

 5. Value every connection

 I’ve attended and delivered many customer service courses.
 Delivering impeccable service is something I champion, especially after managing Ladies Personal Shopping at Selfridges, London – the ultimate luxury shopping experience!